top of page

 These red flags should be carefully calibrated by a carrier depending on the scenarios in each jurisdiction.
 It is not the same to receive a formal notice to remedy a breach in a stable jurisdiction with clear and predictable case law than in a tumultuous nation with changing authorities and little respect for its own constitutional rights and obligations.

-The worst regulatory problems are those unintentional errors and omissions that are not easy to spot, hidden from plain sight until it is too late, and an auditor discovers them, or in the worst case, during a regulatory inspection at a later stage.
+The worst regulatory problems are those unintentional errors and omissions that are not easy to spot, hidden from plain sight until it is too late, and are then discovered by an auditor, or in the worst case, during a regulatory inspection at a later stage.

 Accordingly, a local regulatory advisor should be prepared to raise a red flag without fear and have a clear mind to seek solutions based on common sense.
 Taking a conservative approach, the best solution for a carrier would be to adopt a long-term strategy in a country where good relations with the telecom’s regulator are a priority.